Board of Directors

-Robert M. Cuddihy is the vice president, US Medical Affairs, at AMGEN.
+Robert M. Cuddihy is the CEO, Biotech Gene Therapy and former Vice President, US Medical Affairs, at AMGEN.
 He has close to two decades of practice experience as a clinical diabetologist at the Mayo Clinic, Harvard & MGH, International Diabetes Center (IDC), and the University of Minnesota.
 He was actively engaged in diabetes research as an investigator on numerous diabetes-related clinic trials including the DCCT-EDIC and ACCORD trials.
 A frequent speaker on diabetes-related topics at numerous national and global medical congresses and educator of physicians throughout the world on the treatment of diabetes through the World Health Organization he has dedicated his life to educating and advocating for individuals living with diabetes.
 Dr. Cuddihy has participated in many American Diabetes Association Expo's in Minneapolis and served as Chair of the New York City ADA Diabetes Expo, as well as other programs outside ADA, such as Taking Care of Your Diabetes (TCOYD).

 Sherita Hill Golden, MD, MHS, joined the American Diabetes Association (ADA) Board of Directors in 2018.
-Dr. Golden is the Hugh P. McCormick Family Professor of Endocrinology and Metabolism and Executive Vice-Chair of the Department of Medicine at the Johns Hopkins University School of Medicine in Baltimore.
+Dr. Golden is the Hugh P. McCormick Family Professor of Endocrinology and Vice President and Chief Diversity Officer for Johns Hopkins Medicine.
 A clinical endocrinologist cross-trained as a diabetes and cardiovascular disease (CVD) epidemiologist, Dr. Golden has devoted her career to studying endocrine risk factors for diabetes and CVD, with a focus on improving the care and outcomes for patients through academic excellence and healthcare delivery.
 She holds joint appointments in the Welch Center for Prevention, Epidemiology and Clinical Research, in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health and in the Armstrong Institute for Patient Safety and Quality.
 Dr. Golden is also Director of the Johns Hopkins Hospital Inpatient Glucose Management Program.
-The author of more than 150 articles, 12 book chapters and 4 monographs, Dr. Golden’s research seeks to understand the risk factors that connect diabetes and CVD; examine the mental health complications of diabetes and the biological, hormonal and behavioral factors that explain these associations; eliminate health disparities in diabetes; and implement and evaluate systemic interventions to improve patient safety and quality of care in hospitalized patients with diabetes.
+The author of more than 180 articles, 12 book chapters and 4 monographs, Dr. Golden’s research seeks to understand the risk factors that connect diabetes and CVD; examine the mental health complications of diabetes and the biological, hormonal and behavioral factors that explain these associations; eliminate health disparities in diabetes; and implement and evaluate systemic interventions to improve patient safety and quality of care in hospitalized patients with diabetes.

 Amparo Gonzalez is the Head Global for the LifeScan Diabetes Institute.
 In her role, Amparo has strategic oversight for all initiatives related to diabetes professional education activities globally, including the direction of the Institute.